cultivating people and place

 CultivAR is an architectural practice that desires to reflect redemptive hope for people and place, cultivating environments and communities that show love, empathy, meaning and purpose to how and why we live, to reflect the inherent worth of both.

 Casey and Rebekah Vallance of CultivAR are evangelical architects.
-Our work explores how our theology informs the motivation, philosophy and structure for our practice.
-Our architectural design explores a synthesized approach to theory and expression to tangibly manifest our philosophy in architectural space.
+Our work explores how our Christian theology informs the motivation, philosophy and structure for our practice.

 As an architectural design and research practice, CultivAR takes on a limited number of design projects to allow us to dedicate our time to serve our clients well.
-CultivAR combines Masters study at Christ College, Sydney, with architectural design projects taken on by the practice being used as case studies for this research.
+CultivAR combines Masters study at Christ College, Sydney, with architectural design projects taken on by the practice informing this research.
 Our work seeks to tangibly implement our theological and philosophical enquiry into built form and spatial experience.

 In response to the devaluing of people and place in our communities and built environments, it is our desire to be part of a counter-culture that restores worth and hope to both.